vuestorefront/storefront-ui/apps/docs/components/components/navbartopactiongroup.md

-#  NavBarTop component
+#  NavBarTopActionGroup component

-The NavbarTop component is used as navigation.
-Usually it's at the top of a page and has elements like company logo, links to main categories or a menu button, search input and action buttons that can open a cart, wishlist or login modal.
+The NavbarTopActionGroup component is used as container for navigation in NavbarTop component.

 ## Figma design